rafaelcalunga/Drawing/README.md

 - Transform shapes using CGAffineTransform and even-odd fills
 - Create borders and fills using ImagePaint
 - Enable high-performance Metal rendering with drawingGroup()
+- Use special effects in SwiftUI like blurs and blending

 This app was made using the course **100 Days of SwiftUI** from [Hacking With Swift](https://www.hackingwithswift.com/100/swiftui/)